 Fig. 1.
 Amygdala subdivisions defined in individuals on the basis of connectivity patterns to the cortex resemble amygdala partitions defined in individuals on the basis of cytoarchitecture.
 (A) Depiction of the probabilistic location of three amygdala partitions as determined postmortem by cytoarchitecture in 10 individuals from Amunts et al. (54).
 The spatial extent of the probabilistic partitions in this illustration are trimmed to fit within the boundaries of the amygdala as defined in the group-average WU dataset by FreeSurfer; the actual sizes of the probabilistic templates are much larger and extend into nearby white matter and cortical areas.
 (B) Depiction of data from the present study in which the locations of three amygdala subdivisions were empirically derived in 10 individuals (see text for details).
-Note that a default mode subdivision occupies a location similar to the centromedial partition; the dorsal attention subdivision occupies a location similar to the laterobasal partition.
-Note also that the variability across subjects in the location of these three subdivisions is similar to the variability present in cytoarchitecturally determined amygdala partitions.
-A different threshold is used to visualize the modal locations of the probabilistic partitions (50%, Bottom row of A) versus the empirically derived subdivisions (30%, Bottom row of B), because raising the threshold to 50% for the empirically derived ataset results in small areas of overlap that are difficult to visualize.
-The requirement for a different threshold across datasets may relate to the larger overall spatial extent of the probabilistic partitions, or could indicate that there is slightly more variability in location in the procedure used to define amygdala subdivisions in a group dataset of 120 individuals on the basis of cortical connectivity patterns, identical to the procedure used to define individualized subdivisions in a group dataset of 120 individuals on the basis of cortical connectivity patterns, identi properties largely similar to the default mode and dorsal attention subdivisions.
+Note that a default mode subdivision occupies a location similar to the centromedial partition; the dorsal attention subdivision occupies a location similar to the termined amygdala partitions.
+Note also that the variability across subjects in the locations of three modal locations of the probabilistic partitions (30%, Bottom row of B), because raising the threshold to subdivisions.
+Soft or the empirically derived dataset results in small areas of overlap that are difficult to visualize.
+The requirement for a different threshold across datasets may relate to the larger overall spatial extent of the probabilistic partitions, or could indicate that there is slightly more variability in location in the proceduly isons.
+(C) Empirically defined amygdala subdivisions in a group dataset of 120 individuals on the basis of cortical connectivity patterns, identical to the proceduly used to define individuals on the subdivisions compared to the other two datasets.

+properties largely similar to the default mode and dorsal attention subdivisions.